When someone dies from pancreatic cancer during coronavirus

 - If you have symptoms of coronavirus, you must not go to the funeral.

 - If you are self-isolating because someone you live with has symptoms of coronavirus or you have been contacted by the test and trace service, you should not go to the funeral.
-If you live in England or Scotland, you can attend if you are a close family member, but even then, it is recommended that you don’t go.
-If you do decide to, you should carefully take social distancing precautions on the GOV.UK website and the Scottish government website.
+If you live in England, you can attend if you are a close family member, but even then, it is recommended that you don’t go.
+If you do decide to, you should carefully take social distancing precautions on the GOV.UK website.

 - If you are at higher risk of getting ill from coronavirus, you should also think carefully about going to the funeral.
 If possible, try to use digital ways to attend, rather than going in person.
 If you do decide to go, you should take precautions to protect yourself from coronavirus.